Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Methods

-We tested the effects of selecting different parallaxes precision by selecting the PNe with fractional parallax uncertainties $f = \parallaxsd/\parallax$ lower than 0.05, 0.10, 0.15 and 0.20.
-The results are displayed in Fig. \ref{fig:r_sha_frac_erro}, where the data are color-coded by the ionized mass, calculated from the $H\alpha$ fluxes using the equation provided by \citetalias{frew16}.
+We tested the effects of different parallaxes precision by selecting the PNe with fractional parallax uncertainties $f = \parallaxsd/\parallax$ less than or equal to 0.05, 0.10, 0.15 and 0.20.
+The results are displayed in Fig. \ref{fig:r_sha_frac_erro}, where the data are color-coded by the ionized mass, $M_{\rm ion}$, calculated from the H$\alpha$ fluxes using the equation provided by \citetalias{frew16}.
 In the same figure we plotted the \citetalias{frew16} relation obtained from their full sample of 322 PNe.
-We performed a linear fit for each of the relations and the resulting parameters are summarized in Table \ref{tab:scales}.
-In this table, the first column corresponds to the fractional parallax uncertainty, the second column the number of calibrators, the third and fourth columns the slope and the intercept of the linear fit with the respective errors, and the fifth column the Pearson correlation coefficient.
+We performed an Ordinary Least Squares (OLS) regression for each of the samples using a Monte Carlo (MC) procedure to take into account the data uncertainties (see Section \ref{appendix_a} in the Appendix for more details).
+For the MC linear fit, the PNe with $M_{\rm ion}< 0.01\,M_\odot$ were excluded from the analysis, as the the model assumption of fully ionized, constant mass on the physical radius--surface brightness distance scale does not strictly hold for these cases \citepalias{bucciarelli23}.
+The resulting fitted parameters are summarized in Table \ref{tab:scales}, where the first column corresponds to the fractional parallax uncertainty upper limit, the second column the number of calibrators, the third and fourth columns the slope and the intercept of the linear fit with the respective errors, and the fifth column the Pearson correlation coefficient.
 We also indicate in the table the averaged distance ratio $\left<k\right>$, which consists in the average of the statistical distance multiplied by the parallax, $\left<k\right> = \left< D_{\rm stat} \times \parallax \right>$, and its dispersion $\left<\sigma\right>$, which is an indicator of the goodness of the scale \citep[see][]{smith15}.
 As presented in Fig. \ref{fig:r_sha_frac_erro}, independently of the adopted fractional parallax uncertainty, the linear fits obtained using \textit{Gaia} data are slightly flatter than the obtained from \citetalias{frew16}, considering the 95\% confidence interval.
-This implies in shorter final statistical distances when using our calibrated relation.
-It can also be seen in the figure that for $f = 0.20$ there exists PNe with $\log(M_{\rm ion}) < -2$, which are outliers from the linear relation.
-This was identified by \citet{stanghellini20} and also confirmed by \citetalias{bucciarelli23}.
+This results in shorter final statistical distances when our calibrated relation is used.